cezarpauna/TestRepoCreation/README.md

    npm start
    ```

-## Contribution
+## Contributing
-We welcome contributions to improve our coffee shop application!
-Feel free to submit a pull request.
+Feel free to fork the repository and submit pull requests!

-## License
-This project is open-source and available under the [MIT License](LICENSE).